qir-alliance/qat/docs/src/DeveloperGuide/CodeQuality.md

-Before making a pull request with changes to this library, please ensure that style checks passes, that the code compiles, unit test passes and that there are no erros found by the static analyser.
+Before making a pull request with changes to this library, please ensure that style checks passes, that the code compiles, unit test passes and that there are no errors found by the static analyser.

 For code formatting and linting, we use [Trunk](https://trunk.io) to manage this process.
 To install trunk run